chhitijpradhan/pizza_shop/README.md

 - **User Experience**: Intuitive interface with smooth interactions
 - **Scalability**: Modular architecture for easy expansion

-## 🚀 Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to [Vercel](https://vercel.com)
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically on every push!

-### Other Platforms

-- **Netlify**: Works seamlessly with static exports
-- **Railway**: Great for full-stack applications
-- **DigitalOcean**: App Platform deployment

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📚 Learn More

-Want to build amazing projects like this?
-Check out **[100jsprojects.com](https://100jsprojects.com)** for:

-🎯 **100+ JavaScript Projects** - From beginner to advanced
-💻 **Complete Source Code** - Download and learn from real projects
-📖 **Step-by-Step Tutorials** - Detailed guides and explanations
-🚀 **Modern Tech Stack** - React, Next.js, TypeScript, and more
-🎨 **Beautiful Designs** - UI/UX best practices and modern layouts
-🔧 **Production Ready** - Deploy-ready applications with best practices

 Transform your coding skills with hands-on projects that matter!